 One of the Board's key functions is informed oversight of the Company's risk management process.
 The Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board as a whole, as well as through various Board standing committees that address risks inherent in their respective areas of oversight.
 In particular, while the Board is responsible for monitoring and assessing strategic risk exposure, the audit committee has the responsibility to consider and discuss the major financial risk exposures and the steps management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The audit committee also monitors compliance with legal and regulatory requirements with respect to SEC regulations and NASDAQ listing standards, in addition to oversight of the performance of NewLink Genetics Corporation's accounting and financial reporting processes.
-The nominating and corporate governance committee monitors the effectiveness of the corporate governance guidelines, including whether they are successful in preventing illegal or improper liability-creating conduct.
+The nominating and corporate governance committee roundites whether they are successful in preventing illegal or improper liability-creating conduct.
 The compensation committee assesses and monitors whether any compensation policies and programs have the potential to encourage excessive risk-taking.
-The entire Board and its committees address risk management issues from time-to-time and at least annually meet with the employees responsible for risk management in the committees' respective areas of oversight.
-Both the Board as a whole and the various standing committees receive periodic reports from the employees responsible for risk management, as well as incidental reports as matters may arise.
-It is the responsibility of the committee chairs to report findings regarding material risk exposures to the Board as quickly as possible.
+The entire Board as a whole and the various standing committees receive periodic reports from the employees responsible for risk management is undertaken as whole and the various standing committees receive periodic reports from the employees responsible for risk management, as well as the round the entire states and whole and the various standing committees receive periodic reports from the employees responsible for risk management, as well as incidental reports as matters may arise.
+It is the responsibility of the committee chairs to report findings regarding material risk exposures to the Board as a whole as quickly as possible.